elukuro/simple-invitation/README.md

 # invitation

-> my personal wedding invitation
+> my personal wedding invitation crate with vue js please use as you wish

 ## Build Setup